Obetrol: Modified

-These tablets were also blue and orange, but were inscribed with the letters, "OB".
+These tablets were also blue and orange, and were inscribed with the numbers "32" and "33" respectively.

 When Richwood acquired Rexar, the drug's name was changed from Obetrol to Adderall, and the drug was marketed for use in the treatment of Attention Deficit Disorder (in both children and adults).
 The old Rexar facility underwent extensive renovations and improvements, and continued to manufacture the drug for several years.
 During these years, the drug Adderall was identical to the most recent formulation of Obetrol, except that the inscription on the pills was changed to "AD".

 Sometime after 2000, Shire closed the Rexar manufacturing facility, discontinued immediate-release Adderall and outsourced Adderall XR (extended-release) to a manufacturer in North Carolina.
 Other companies had begun manufacturing generic versions of Adderall, and the trade name was eventually sold to Barr Pharmaceuticals (acquired by Teva in 2008).

 There is no drug commercially marketed called Obetrol at this time, nor has there been since Richwood acquired Rexar Pharmacal.

 Abuse

 The ready availability of methamphetamine-based medications in the 1960s led to their use and abuse as recreational drugs.
 Obetrol was the recreational drug of choice for artist Andy Warhol.

 Obetrol was abused by a character named Chris Fogle in David Foster Wallace's novel The Pale King.

-"Obetrolling" or "doubling" were the terms used by the character to refer to tripping on Obetrol, which increased his self-awareness and made him feel alive.
+"Obetrolling" or "doubling" were the terms used by the character to refer to getting wired on Obetrol, which increased his self-awareness and made him feel alive.